Decision Support · Emotional Tools

 Asking the model for a decision reset plan...

-Your sprint reflection will appear here once you submit the questions.
+Your decision reset reflection will appear here once you submit the questions.

 Deeper Guidance